 9. Perform all other duties designated by the district judge.

-The judge or designee for each district court shall review the Affidavit of Indigence and Request for Court Appointed Counsel and such other information bearing on the financial status of the defendant and make a determination of indigence status and appoint counsel subject to approval by the district judge where required by law within three (3) working days after receiving the request for court appointed counsel, if the defendant is in custody.
+The judge or designee for each district court shall review the Unsworn Declaration of Indigency and Request for Appointed Counsel and such other information bearing on the financial status of the defendant and make a determination of indigence status and appoint counsel subject to approval by the district judge where required by law within three (3) working days after receiving the request for court appointed counsel regardless of the custodial status of the defendant..
 If the defendant is not in custody and is found to be indigent, then counsel shall be appointed, if requested, at the defendant’s first court appearance prior to any adversarial hearings on said cause.

 The district judge, upon a finding of indigence and request for court appointed counsel, shall sign an Order Appointing Counsel and cause said order to be delivered to the attorney.
 The judge or court designee for the county shall immediately contact the attorney by phone, fax, in person or via email and notify said attorney of the appointment and the last known location of the defendant.